-The law explains that “operating a motor vehicle requires a driver’s licence, registration and compulsory third party insurance.
-As these devices [electric scooters] do not meet the safety standards under the Australian Design Rules they are not eligible for registration.”
+The law explains that “operating a motor vehicle requires a driver’s licence, registration and compulsory third-party insurance.
+As these devices [electric scooters] do not meet the safety standards under the Australian Design Rules and are not eligible for registration.”

 Electric scooter laws: WA